 - ½ teaspoon ground ginger

 - 2 cloves garlic

 - 2 green onions (scallions) chopped

-- 2 tbsp apple cider vinegar
+- 2 tablespoon apple cider vinegar

-- 2 tbsp lime juice freshly squeezed
+- 2 tablespoon lime juice freshly squeezed

-- 2 tbsp orange juice freshly squeezed
+- 2 tablespoon orange juice freshly squeezed

 - 4 chicken breasts boneless and skinless

-Put Habanero, soy sauce, honey, coconut sugar, fennel seeds, cayenne pepper, allspice, thyme, ginger, garlic and green onions in a blender and blend until smooth.
+- Put Habanero, soy sauce, honey, coconut sugar, fennel seeds, cayenne pepper, allspice, thyme, ginger, garlic and green onions in a blender and blend until smooth.
 Add apple cider vinegar, lime juice and orange juice and continue to blend until well combined.

 Instant Pot Directions

 - Pour marinade from resealable bag into the bottom of the Instant Pot.
 Add ½ cup water.
 Set the trivet that comes with the Instant Pot on top of the marinade and position chicken breasts on it.
 Close the lid, lock and seal it and set the cook time manually for 8 - 10 minutes, depending on the thickness of the breasts.
 When cooking time is up, use the quick release to release the pressure.
 Remove the chicken breasts and slice or shred them.* Moisten with some of the pan juices.

 - Heat oven to 375°F. Remove chicken breasts from the marinade and place in a single layer in a baking dish.
 Bake at 375°F. for 20 minutes.
 Meanwhile, pour marinade into a small saucepan.
 Heat to boiling over medium heat until reduced by one-third.
 Spoon reduced marinade over chicken breasts and continue to cook for 15 to 20 minutes or until chicken has reached an internal temperature of at least 165°F.